spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 !SLIDE

-## 2X performance by changing iteration from wiki walk to a linear scan
+## 2X speed up by changing iteration from wiki walk to a linear scan

 !SLIDE smbullets

-## Current Hash Map iteration algorithm (pseudocode)
+## Original Hash Map iteration algorithm (pseudocode)

 - If `nil` flag is true return `[nil, <nil value>]`
 - For normal nodes